aranajhonny/example-notion-monitor-hn/README.md

 This is a Membrane program that fetches top news stories from an API, filters them based on user-provided keywords, and appends the matching stories to a Notion page.

+The program is configured to run every hour to fetch the latest top stories.

 ## How to use